OPR-group-BNITM/vimop/README.md

 ## Database

 ViMOP relies on a reference database structure.
+Installation and update procedures were described [above](#Installation-and-operation).

+### Data base structure

-It is usually placed in your home directory in a folder called `ViMOP_DB`.
+The ViMOP data base is usually placed in your home directory in a folder called `ViMOP_DB`.
 I has the following structure:

 ```